-Specialist advice must be sought on the vaccine and circumstances under which it could be given.
-Immunisation using a patient specific direction may be indicated.
+Specialist advice should be sought on the vaccine and circumstances under which it could be given as vaccination using a patient specific direction may be indicated.
 The risk to the individual of not being immunised must be taken into account.